How to Help an Oxy Addict

 • Neglecting their appearance or hygiene

 Although there are more, these are the basic signs of addiction.
 By recognizing these signs, you will know that it is time to help the person find treatment.
-You should call 800-934-1582(Who Answers?) , for information and advice about getting your loved one into oxy addiction treatment.
+You should call 800-934-1582(Sponsored) for information and advice about getting your loved one into Oxy addiction treatment.

 Research the Types of Treatment

 After you are sure a person is an addict, you can start to research the types of treatment available.
-There are many treatment methods available.
-According to the Substance Abuse and Mental Health Services Administration, one of the best types is medication assisted treatment.
-During medication assisted treatment, they will participate in:
+One of the best and most effective types is medication-assisted treatment (MAT).
+During MAT, some of the services an individual will participate in include:

 • Individual counseling